Financial-Times/content-k8s-provisioner/README.md

 the cluster was initially provisioned in the /credentials folder.
 Failure in doing this will damage the cluster**

 ```
-## Set the environments variables to provision a cluster.
-The variables are stored in LastPass
+## Login credentials and the environments variables are stored in LastPass
 ## For PAC Cluster
 ## LastPass: PAC - k8s Cluster Provisioning env variables
 ## For UPP Cluster